 Arnold Bethune Park - Metal Pavilion |

 This 20' x 40' metal pavilion is one of three that were installed in South Stormont parks!
-The base of the concrete slab will be landscaped in the spring as the final touch.
 These projects were partially funded by Investing in Canada Infrastructure Program - Community Culture and Recreation Grant from the Government of Canada and Government of Ontario. |

 Ingleside Community Park - Metal Pavilion |

 This 20' x 40' metal pavilion is one of three that were installed in South Stormont parks!
-The base of the concrete slab will be landscaped in the spring as the final touch.
 These projects were partially funded by Investing in Canada Infrastructure Program - Community Culture and Recreation Grant from the Government of Canada and Government of Ontario. |

 Lost Villages / Ault Park - Wooden Pavilion |

-This 20' x 40' wooden pavilion is set to be installed at Lost Villages to be completed by December 2022 or January 2023.
-The below image is an engineered drawing of the structure to be installed.
+This 20' x 40' wooden pavilion has been installed at Lost Villages.
 This project was partially funded by Investing in Canada Infrastructure Program - Community Culture and Recreation Grant from the Government of Canada and Government of Ontario and the Lost Villages Historical Society |

 Simon Fraser Park - Metal Pavilion |

 This 20' x 40' metal pavilion is one of three that were installed in South Stormont parks!
-The base of the concrete slab will be landscaped in the spring as the final touch.
 These projects were partially funded by Investing in Canada Infrastructure Program - Community Culture and Recreation Grant from the Government of Canada and Government of Ontario. |

 Path and Trail Sections